 I love one pan meals.
 No particular reason as I really kinda like doing dishes, but doing it all in one pan just feels great.
 You know?
 This spicy sweet potato hash recipe is a favorite of mine.
 Not only perfect in the morning, but it is also as a quick dinner.
 It’s hearty, fairly healthy and extremely tasty.
 How can you go wrong with baked eggs!

-1. Begin by cutting the sweet potato into 1/2″ cubes.
+1. Begin by cutting 2 large sweet potatoes into 1/2″ cubes.
 I do this by first cutting the potato in half, width-wise.
 Then cutting both halves in half, length-wise.
-I find these piece much easier to work with.
+I find these pieces much easier to work with.
 I then cut the halves into 1/2″ slices and then cube them.
 These smaller cubes are preferred because they will cook faster and work better with the eggs baked on top.
 You could also shred them.

-2. Trim the garlic and mince it along with the serrano chiles.
-If you are sensitive to spice, you might want to try this recipe out with only one serrano.
+2. Trim 3 cloves of garlic and mince it along with 2 serrano chiles.
+If you are sensitive to spice, you might want to try this recipe out with only 1 serrano.

 3. Peel and chop 1 small red onion.